-- 2. Role of the Department/School (SOM)/College (COAD) Appeal Committee: If the chair/associate dean refers the case to the Department's/School's/College's Grade Appeal Committee, the chair of the committee (who cannot be the Department Chair or Associate Dean of the School or College) will inform the student in advance of the hearing date.
+- 2. Role of the Department/School Grade Appeal Committee: If the chair/associate dean refers the case to the Department's/School's Grade Appeal Committee, the chair of the committee (who cannot be the Department Chair or Associate Dean of the School) will inform the student in advance of the hearing date.
 Both the student and the instructor are invited to attend the hearing.
 An instructor unable to attend may choose to offer comments in writing.
-The Appeal Committee must include a faculty member who is familiar with the subject matter of the course of the grade dispute or solicit the independent opinion of a subject matter expert, providing him/her with all necessary course materials and assignments for making an assessment. - a.
+The Grade Appeal Committee must include a faculty member who is familiar with the subject matter of the course of the grade dispute or solicit the independent opinion of a subject matter expert, providing him/her with all necessary course materials and assignments for making an assessment. - a.
 Once the hearing begins at the prearranged time, the student will have the opportunity in private (without the instructor present) to summarize the contents of any materials submitted and respond to questions from the committee. - b.
 If the instructor is present, the committee may then excuse the student to hear the instructor's remarks in private and to review the work shown previously.
 The appeal process never obliges either the student or the instructor to encounter or respond to one another during the hearing. - c.
-The panel will reach a decision within two working days of the hearing, which will be forwarded to the Departmental Chair or Associate Dean of School or College (the

-- latter for SOM and COAD, respectively), who will communicate the decision to the student within one working day of receiving the committee's decision. - d.
+The panel will reach a decision within two working days of the hearing, which will be forwarded to the Departmental Chair or Associate Dean of the School, who will communicate the decision to the student within one working day of receiving the committee's decision. - d.
 The instructor and student must provide information as needed at various phases of the appeal process, if more information is requested. - 3.
-Role of the Dean for all Schools/Colleges: If the decision of the panel is unacceptable to the student or instructor, the student or instructor must promptly communicate this in writing to the Department Chair/Associate Dean of School or College within five working days of receiving notice of the decision.
+Role of the Dean for all Schools/Colleges: If the decision of the panel is unacceptable to the student or instructor, the student or instructor must promptly communicate this in writing to the Department Chair/Associate Dean of the School within five working days of receiving notice of the decision.
 The appeal process will then be reviewed by the School/College Dean.
-The dean will assess the situation taking into account the report of the Department's/School's/College's Grade Appeal Committee which must include all of the documents to determine the final decision.
-Only in cases that the appeal process was not followed according to the procedures outlined in this document will the college/school dean be asked to reassess the decision of the Department's/School's/College's Grade Appeal Committee; otherwise, the decision of the Department/School/College Grade Appeal Committee stands.
+The dean will assess the situation taking into account the report of the Department's/School's Grade Appeal Committee which must include all of the documents to determine the final decision.
+Only in cases that the appeal process was not followed according to the procedures outlined in this document will the college/school dean be asked to reassess the decision of the Department's/School's Grade Appeal Committee; otherwise, the decision of the Department's/School's Grade

+Appeal Committee stands.
 The dean may request clarification from any or all parties involved in the appeal process as he/she sees fit.
 In all instances, the college/school dean's decision will determine the final outcome of the requested grade change.